sergey-dryabzhinsky/dedupsqlfs/README.md

  * Use "stream"-like writes and read of data blocks, don't store complete files in memory.
  * Cached filesystem tree nodes, inodes and data blocks.
  * Many hashing methods: md5, sha1, and other that supported by `hashlib` module.
- * Many compression methods: zlib, bzip2, lzma, lzo, lz4, quicklz, zstd, snappy.
+ * Many compression methods: zlib, bzip2, lzma, lzo, lz4, quicklz, zstd, snappy, brotli.
  * Support for data storage in localy started MySQL server.
  * Hashes can be rehashed by `do` command.
  * Data block can be recompressed by `do` command.